Gabrielnero000/PBR-Playground/README.md

 which are listed below, wich are in constant grown (fell free to give a feedback :D ) and new sections are added constantly.

 * [But What is PBR?](https://github.com/Gabrielnero000/PBR-Playground#but-what-is-pbr) - A (really basic) introduction of what is PBR.
-* [Base Architecture for a Ray Tracer](https://github.com/Gabrielnero000/PBR-Playground#base-architecture-for-a-ray-tracer) - The first sketch to .
+* [Base Architecture for a Ray Tracer](https://github.com/Gabrielnero000/PBR-Playground#base-architecture-for-a-ray-tracer) - The first sketch to an object-oriented aproach development.
 * [Gallery: Images of Experiments](https://github.com/Gabrielnero000/PBR-Playground#gallery-images-of-experiments) - Don't know what PBR can do?
 Check this out!

 ---